Circeo massacre: Escape

+Colasanti is rescued from the trunk of the 127.
+Photograph by Antonio Monteforte.

 As soon as the trio had left, Colasanti, though in shock, began shouting and throwing blows at the trunk walls to draw attention.
 At 10:50 PM, a night watchman heard the noises.
 He alerted police in a nearby Carabinieri squad car, who raised the alarm with the following coded message: "Swan, swan, there's a cat meowing inside a 127 on Viale Pola."
 This was intercepted by photojournalist Antonio Monteforte, who rushed to the scene and was able to photograph the opening of the trunk and the discovery of Colasanti alongside Lopez's corpse.
 Colasanti was rushed to the hospital, where she was diagnosed with several severe injuries and a fractured nose.
 In addition, the ordeal caused her very serious psychological damage, from which she never fully recovered.

 Arrest and conviction

 Izzo and Guido were arrested within a few hours, while Ghira, alerted by a tip, went into hiding.
 The following day, the Carabinieri discovered the latter's mother and brother near the Circeo home and speculated that Ghira had warned them and asked for help in making any traces disappear.

 A few months later, Ghira wrote a letter, intercepted by investigators, to his friends Izzo and Guido, in which he assured them that they would be out soon "for good behaviour" and threatened to kill Colasanti if she testified against them.

 The investigation was entrusted to the Carabinieri, led by Marshal Gesualdo Simonetti, who, partly thanks to Colasanti's testimony, reconstructed the events of the massacre.

 Colasanti, who later formed a civil party against her assailants, was represented by a lawyer, Tina Lagostena Bassi.
 Several feminist associations constituted themselves as civil parties and attended the trial.

 On 29 July 1976, a first-degree verdict of murder was handed down, sentencing Izzo and Guido, and Ghira in absentia, to life imprisonment without parole.